 Learn The Basics

 Being a textile designer entails more than just creating beautiful patterns and applying them to the fabric.
 First and foremost, you must learn how to design.
 That includes learning to understand client briefs and collaborate with other creatives, such as design teams.
 You’ll also need basic software skills in Illustrator and Photoshop, as well as basic drawing abilities.
-The Print School offers a series of classes and an array of knowledge, tips and tricks to help you with these basics, as well as specific patterns and designs.
+The Print School offers a series of classes and an array of knowledge, tips, and tricks to help you with these basics, as well as specific patterns and designs.

-Colour theory, textures, composition, pattern genres, and other elements of textile design, such as learning the characteristics of different fibres such as cotton, wool, nylon, and different types of polyester, will also be required.
+Color theory, textures, composition, pattern genres, and other elements of textile design, such as learning the characteristics of different fibers such as cotton, wool, nylon, and different types of polyester, will also be required.
 Excellent textile designers conduct extensive research and collect examples of interesting designs.
 Making a scrapbook of cool fabrics, unusual patterns, or even eye-catching lettering is a great place to start when looking for ideas.

-Magazines, videos on a common social media platform and even Pinterest are good places to start looking for inspiration.
+Magazines, videos on a common social media platform, and even Pinterest are good places to start looking for inspiration.
 You can even try to discover your own art form and design style, which will help you find your path later on.
 However, in the beginning, be sure to experiment as much as you can with different fabrics and patterns.
 Once you have a solid design, you can move on to understand the different kinds of fabrics, and how each design translated into each fabric.
 This will help you when you are printing designs on fabric.

 Understand The Different Kinds Of Textiles

 You’ll need to understand how textiles work.
 Not all textile designers have a textile design degree.
 However, they will frequently have a background in something like art or surface design.
-This provides them with a solid foundation for applying their knowledge of colour, composition, and style to textiles.
+This provides them with a solid foundation for applying their knowledge of color, composition, and style to textiles.

 A textile designer must understand how textiles wear, hang, and last when transformed into other items.
 The final product is affected by its weight and even flammability.
 Products sold in various countries must comply with the fabric and flammability laws of the particular region.
-You’ll also need to experiment to figure out how fabrics retain colour after dying.
+You’ll also need to experiment to figure out how fabrics retain color after dying.
 And embellishment is a great way to take a design to the next level.

 Screen printing, transfer printing, digital printing, batik, marbling, block printing, and weaving are all techniques used by textile designers.
 They all have an impact on how a pattern appears on the finished fabric.
 Knowing which technique is best suited to which end result is useful when deciphering a client brief.
 Although knowing how to sew is not required, it does allow you to mock up sample textiles into products to see how they work in three dimensions.
 It is also necessary to be able to create client presentations so that you can communicate through sketches, illustrations, or verbal means.